Skip to main content

 It is fair to say that driving an EV allows you to plan and control how and when you refuel your vehicle, instead of being limited to the price on the petrol forecourt.

-Therefore, the benefit of switching to an electric vehicle is compelling, even when just looking through the lense of refuelling costs.
+Therefore, the benefit of switching to an electric vehicle is compelling, even when just looking through the lens of refuelling costs.

 How far can an electric car go?

 Perhaps more typically, EVs such as the Volkswagen ID.3, Mercedes EQC, Hyundai Kona and Jaguar I-Pace fit into the 250-300-mile WLTP range.
-Which an EV will cover 200 miles on a single charge in the real world.
+So these electric cars will happily cover 200 miles on a single charge in the real world (WLTP figures should always be taken with a pinch of salt).
 The Peugeot e-Expert van, meanwhile, has a WLTP range of just over 200 miles, with our ‘real world’ range coming in around the 160 mile mark.

 Are electric cars easy to run?